If the trade plans of some people were assembly instructions, I guarantee that most things would never fit correctly.

 My charts used to use a variety of moving averages.
 They were supposed to help me define trend, strength of trend, risk profile and a host of other things that I thought were required.
 Only when all the variables lined up according to the trade plan, was I supposed to enter a trade and, depending on the situation, exit the trade.

 The fact is that more times than not, I didn’t really use much of anything they told me.
-I cracked open a few of the trading videos I made, checked trade logs and old printed out charts but the MA carried no weight on the majority of trades.
+I cracked open a few of the trading videos I made, checked trade logs and old printed out charts but the moving averages carried no weight on the majority of trades.

 If I believe trading is simple, I should approach it as such.